Kim Kardashian Utterly Ridiculed As Instagram Can’t Process Her Nude Bodysuit Affirmations Video

 The great Kim K rarely gets it wrong.
 Then again, given the response to the Keeping Up with the Kardashians star’s recent SKIMS bodysuit promotion, it looks like the reality show veteran can, occasionally, miss the mark.
 The 38-year-old’s promo for her new shapewear brand has been going strong of late, with a new video featuring SKIMS’ CEO landing on Kim’s Instagram yesterday.

 The video showed Kim modeling her merch – Kim had opted for a nude-colored and skintight bodysuit from her range.
-While the footage seemed out to showcase the apparel, it also seemed out to showcase some affirmations in a somewhat bizarre manner.
-Kim was seen repeating her name over and over, although her delivery did suggest that she even she thought it was a bit of a joke.
+While the footage seemed out to showcase the apparel, it also seemed to give off some affirmations in a somewhat bizarre manner.
+Kim was seen repeating her name over and over, although her delivery did suggest that even she took it as a bit of a joke.

 Instagram has been responding.